Top 10 Records Management Failures

 #9 No CAD/RMS/MFR

-In 2016, we all should have technology infrastructure in place that enables sound information management and good business processes.
+In 2020, we all should have technology infrastructure in place that enables sound information management and good business processes.
 It’s what helps prevent #1 through #7 above.
-While budgets are tight, some vendors (“solutions providers” is for the PC) have stepped up to the plate and developed cost efficient business models and tech platforms.
+While budgets are tight, some vendors have stepped up to the plate and developed cost efficient business models and tech platforms.
 There are solutions for every need and for every budget.

 #10 Paper, Paper, Paper